osisoft/APIDocumentationSandbox/content/api-reference/context/asset-rules.md

 ### Request Body

-The RuleModel object to create.<br/>
+The AssetRuleModel object to create.<br/>

 ```json
 {